LosicLab/starchip/README.md

 	Fasta File and GTF File used to generate STAR index repetative elements/antibody parts regions files in .bed format (included for hg19,hg38)
-	Optional: known gene families and paralogs (included for human)
+	Optional: known gene families and paralogs (included for human) You must have run STAR to create both Chimeric.out.junction and Chimeric.out.sam files.
+Prior to STAR v2.6, these files are generated anytime Chimeric output is on.
+From STAR v2.6.0c forward, you must have run STAR with chimeric output on and the flag --chimOutType Junctions SeparateSAMold .

 Output: